redvypr/redvypr/doc/source/redvypr.rst

 Redvypr provides the infrastructure for sensor but does not provide out of the box interfaces to the almost infinite number of different sensor realizations.
 The user needs to write their own interface using the API provided by redvypr.
-Since redvypr is written in Python it is not well designed for "fast" sensors, i.e. sensors with sampling rates well above 100 Hz and need to be processed at the same frequency.
+Since redvypr is written in python it is not well designed for "fast" sensors, i.e. sensors with sampling rates well above 100 Hz and need to be processed at the same frequency.
 Despite this, redvypr is principally capable to buffer the